mikrasilnikov/vine/README.ENG.md

-# Title
+# Vine

-Title is a tool for DJs and electronic music lovers that allows them to quickly listen to previews for new tracks in popular online music stores (Beatport and Traxsource).
+Vine is a tool for DJs and electronic music lovers that allows them to quickly listen to previews for new tracks in popular online music stores (Beatport and Traxsource).
 The program saves time by downloading previews and allows users to employ their favorite media players.